OpenMDAO/POEMs/POEM_054.md

 is connected to its source variable.
 These methods also have a `flat_src_indices` argument that, if True, will specify that the indices are assumed to index into a flattened source.
 By setting this argument appropriately the user can get either the old openmdao behavior (flat_src_indices=True), or the more numpy-like behavior (flat_src_indices=False).
+Note that specifying `src_indices` in `Component.add_input` is deprecated and will be prohibited in some future release.

 The second group, `System.add_design_var`, `System.add_constraint`, and `System.add_objective`,
 all specify which part of a given output variable should be used by openmdao as a design variable, constraint, or objective.
-These methods have a `indices` argument (or an `index` argument for `add_objective`) to specify which part, and a new argument, `flat_indices`, will be added to allow the user to have the same flexibility as in the first group of methods mentioned above.
+These methods have an `indices` argument (or an `index` argument for `add_objective`) to specify which part, and a new argument, `flat_indices`, will be added to allow the user to have the same flexibility as in the first group of methods mentioned above.

-Note that one difference between these two groups of methods is that the default value of `flat_src_indices` from the first group is `None`, while the default value of `flat_indices` in the second group is `True`.
-This was done in an attempt to minimize the number of changes needed to existing models.
+This POEM will be implemented in two parts.
+The first part will we a transitional release that will not break backwards compatability.
+It will add the new `flat_indices` argument and set its default value, as well as the default value of `flat_src_indices` to None.
+If the user does not set the `flat_*` flag value and the number of dimensions of the source array are greater then the number of dimensions indicated by the indices, a warning will be issued describing the proper use of the `flat_src_indices` and `flat_indices` flags.
+If the flag value is set to True, there will be no warning and the source array will be treated as flat.
+If the flat is set to False, an exception will be raised because internally the source array will still be treated as flat so setting `flat_*` to False isn't a valid option.

+The next part will be a release that removes the deprecation warnings and changes the internal behavior to no longer assume a flat source regardless of the number of dimensions of the indices.
+The default values of `flat_src_indices` and `flat_indices` will be changed to False.
+If a model ran under the previous release *without any deprecation warnings* related to assuming a flat source, then it should run without modification in this release.

 Note also that `flat_src_indices` and `flat_indices` only have meaning for indices that appear flat.
 For example, setting `flat_src_indices=True` for `src_indices=om.slicer[:, 2]` doesn't make any sense because the source array in that case would have to have at least 2 dimensions in order for the index to be valid.

-If a model breaks with this change, fixing it should require nothing more than adding `flat_src_indices=True` to any `connect`, `promotes`, or `add_input` commands that involve a non-flat source array and an apparently flat `src_indices` array.
+In cases like this, the flag values will be ignored and a warning will be generated.